-Robin Barker, Project Lead
+Robin Barker, National Director

-Kate Martin, Development Lead
+Kate Martin, National Development Lead

-Beth Ingram, Young Advisor
+Beth Ingram, Senior Young Advisor

-Martha Reilly, Project Support Officer Martha.Reilly@annafreud.org
+Martha Reilly, Project Support Officer

 Luís Costa da Silva, Research Associate

-Our We Can Talk Project Leads in North East London.
+Our We Can Talk Project Leads from acute and CAMHS working in partnership in North East London.

-Our We Can Talk Project Leads in Kent, Surrey and Sussex.
+Our We Can Talk Project Leads from acute and CAMHS working in partnership in Kent, Surrey and Sussex.

 CORC are the preferred data partner for We Can Talk as they are amazing to work with and really know their stuff.
 They independently analyse our staff survey and impact data to ensure we can provide high quality reports to partners and build the evidence base for training acute hospital staff in children and young people’s mental health.